Rotational excitation in sympathetic cooling of diatomic molecular ions by laser-cooled atomic ions: Conclusions and outlook

-When extending the treatment to polyatomics, we expect rotational excitation to be more critical, both because of more degrees of freedom with low-energy spacings and the physical size of the molecules making close-encounter interactions more likely.
+There is presently growing interest in polyatomic molecules~\cite{HutzlerQST20,ErezPRX23,CalvinPRL25}.
+When extending our treatment to polyatomics, we expect rotational excitation to be more critical, both because of more degrees of freedom with low-energy spacings and the physical size of the molecules making close-encounter interactions more likely.
 The latter deserve a more thorough investigation in future work as they might provide a new avenue for controlling collisions due to the extremely large fields present in a close encounter.
 The control knob would be the initial collision energy which can be varied via the choice of the molecule's position in the trap during photo-ionization, or by injecting low-energetic molecular ions from an external source into the trap.
 The same techniques could also be used to experimentally test our present predictions for diatomics.